The Crimson Pirate: Plot

 Vallo and his crew sail to Cobra, where the captain and his lieutenant, Ojo, go ashore and meet with the island's rebels, led by Pablo Murphy and El Libre's daughter Consuelo.
 Vallo and Ojo learn that El Libre has been captured and is in prison on the island of San Pero.
 After sailing to San Pero, Vallo impersonates the Baron and orders the prisoners released into his custody.

 Consuelo is distraught to hear that Vallo intends on selling her, El Libre, and the professor to Baron Gruda.
 Consuelo now begs Vallo to come with them, but he refuses.
 Vallo's first mate, Humble Bellows, overhears this exchange, and turns against his captain for breaking his word.
 Vallo lets El Libre and Consuelo leave, but the King's guards are waiting, and El Libre is killed and Consuelo is captured.
 The pirates mutiny against Vallo, and Humble Bellows is elected their new captain.

 Baron Gruda takes the pirates prisoner and forces Consuelo to agree to marry the governor of Cobra.
 Vallo intends to rescue Consuelo, but the professor convinces him to first enlist the island's cooperation.
-In order to defeat the well trained and well armed troops on Cobra, the professor have the rebels build a variety of futuristic weapons, such as tanks, Gatling guns, flamethrowers, a hot air balloon and a submarine.
+In order to defeat the well trained and well armed troops on Cobra, the professor has the rebels build a variety of futuristic weapons, such as tanks, Gatling guns, flamethrowers, a hot air balloon, and a submarine.
 On the day of the wedding, the people overthrow the governor and his guards.
-A massive battle ensues, ending with the pirate ship destroyed, the Baron killed, and Vallo and Consuelo reunited.
+A massive land and sea battle ensues, ending with the pirate ship destroyed, the Navy ship captured, the Baron killed, and the lovers reunited.
+The film ends with Valla and Consuelo passionately kissing in the maintop as the pirates celebrate on the captured ship below.